-Novelty gifts make great tween gifts, and are often reasonably priced.
-The great thing about giving a novelty gift is that the tween probably doesn't already own the item, and it's unlikely that anyone else will think of it as a gift option.
-Novelty gifts that are likely to please include gifts you might have enjoyed when you were young, such as Sea-Monkeys (the creatures that come to life in ordinary tap water) or a Magic 8 Ball which answers all the questions a tween could possibly... pose.
-Also popular is 20Q, which was all the rage a few years ago and can still be found in stores.
-The gadget can guess exactly what you're thinking, by asking just 20 "yes" or "no" questions.
-Amazing.
+For example, novelty gifts make great tween gifts and are often reasonably priced.
+The great thing about giving a novelty gift is that the tween probably doesn't own the item... already, and it's unlikely that anyone else will think of it as a gift option.
+A novelty gift that is likely to please is the Sea-Monkey, which is a creature that comes to life in ordinary tap water.
+You could also get a funky Magic 8 Ball which answers all the questions a tween could possibly ask.
+Also popular is 20Q, a gadget that can guess exactly what you're thinking, by asking 20 "yes" or "no" questions.

-Many gifts of yesteryear are becoming popular again, such as Frisbees, Hacky Saks, Shrinky Dinks, Yo-Yos, and more.
-A gift basket with a few retro items makes a wonderful gift.
-Consider throwing in a few retro treats such Pop Rocks, to complete the set.
+Many gifts of yesteryear become popular again and again, such as Frisbees, Hacky Saks, Shrinky Dinks, and Yo-Yos.
+Consider putting together a gift basket with a few retro items and treats like Pop Rocks to complete a wonderful set.

-One activity kit of yesteryear that can still be found is the Creepy Crawlers Workshop.
-The workshop allows children to use goop, molds, and the workshop oven to make rubbery critters.
-It's a fun item for both girls and boys, proving that... tween gifts don't have to be boring.
+You can also get an activity kit like the Creepy Crawlers Workshop, which allows tweens to use goop, molds, and a workshop oven to make rubbery critters.
+It's a fun item for both girls and boys, proving that tween gifts don't have to be boring.

-They're not preschoolers anymore, but tweens still enjoy the idea of arts and crafts, and craft kits can be fun tween gifts.
-Craft projects for tween boys could include rock polishing kits, wood burning kits, leather crafts, and possibly even science kits.
-Girls might also enjoy beading crafts, sewing crafts, origami kits, and other hands-on activities.
+Although tweens aren't preschoolers anymore, they still enjoy the idea of arts and crafts.
+Craft projects for tween boys and girls could include rock polishing kits, wood burning kits, leather crafts, and even science kits.
+They may also enjoy beading crafts, sewing crafts, origami kits, and other hands-on activities.
 One interesting kit is The Science of Soda Pop, winner of the Oppenheim Toy Portfolio Platinum Award.
-This kit allows children to make soda,... and learn about the science behind... it.
+This kit allows children to make soda and learn about the science behind... it.
 If your tween loves the arts and sciences, you can also consider a trip to the local art or science museum where many of these workshops are available.

 Buy a Book